ElektraInitiative/libelektra/doc/contrib/copy_on_write.md

     KeySetData : - uint16_t flags
 ```

 - `Key`: logically represents a key.
-No real data is actually stored in it.
+No data is actually stored in it.
   - `KeyName`: holds the name of a key.
 May be shared between multiple `Key` objects.
   - `KeyData`: holds the value of a key.
 May be shared between multiple `Key` objects.
 - `KeySet`: logically represents a collection of keys.
-No real data is actually stored in it.
+No data is actually stored in it.
   - `KeySetData`: holds an array of `Key` objects.
 May be shared between multiple `KeySet` objects.

 When creating instances of `Key` and `KeySet` via `keyNew` or `ksNew`, we allocate the least amount possible.